Toni-SM/semu.misc.vscode/README.md

 ## Limitations

+- Print output will only be available in the VS Code OUTPUT panel after complete execution of the entire or selected code

-- Printing, inside callbacks (such as events), is not displayed in the VS Code OUTPUT panel but in the Omniverse application terminal
+- Print output, inside callbacks (such as events), is not displayed in the VS Code OUTPUT panel but in the Omniverse application terminal

 ## Release Notes